 Considering you’ll be creating amazing content for your blog, you will need a well-designed website to support your content creation efforts.
-Think of your website design as a compliment to your content.
+Think of your website design as a complement to your content.

 People are always going to form opinions about your brand and blog based on what they see.
 The opinions better be favorable.

-You aim should be to leave a great first impression.
-Keep in mind that even if you have great content, your web visitors will first judge your brand and blog based on the aesthetics.
+Your aim should be to leave a great first impression.
+Keep in mind that even if you have great content, your web visitors will first judge your brand and blog based on aesthetics.